syberant/nix-config/toml/README.md

 ```
 This reads basically like a NixOS module!
 It does (IMHO) have some readability benefits however because of [TOML tables](https://toml.io/en/v1.0.0#table) which allow for quick and elegant access to long options like `users.users.sybrand`.
-It also gives me some peace of mind as I can worry less about these modules because they are *simple* and can't have crazy Turing-complete interactions with everything.
+It also gives me some peace of mind as I can worry less about these modules because they are *simple* and can't have crazy Turing-complete interactions with everything (although the options they enable still can).

 ## Pkgs
 Unfortunately any usage of a derivation depends on the Nix language doing its magic.